Our guide to Portland’s Best Bakeries

 - NE Portland, Irvington: 1717 NE Broadway St Portland, OR 97232 Map

 - (503) 287-1251

-Ken Forkish opened Ken’s Artisan Bakery in 2001 to accolades from Travel + Leisure, The Los Angeles Times and more.
-Known mostly for their artisan breads, Ken’s also makes a variety of pastries.
-Expect French traditional selections like croissants, cannelés, brightly-colored macarons, and seasonal fruit tarts.
+#2 in our reader poll – Best Bakeries 2017.
+Ken Forkish opened Ken’s Artisan Bakery in 2001 with accolades from Travel + Leisure, The Los Angeles Times, and more.
+Known mostly for their artisan bread, Ken’s also makes a variety of pastries.
+Expect French traditional selections like croissants, cannelés, brightly colored macarons, and seasonal fruit tarts.
 American-style baked goods include pound cakes, Valrhona chocolate chip cookies, and flaky, sweet, orange Morning Buns.
 This café is a popular spot on bustling NW 21st.
 Expect long lines and hectic service during the morning rush and especially on the weekends.
 However, hit it on an off time and have a moment of relaxation with a cup of coffee and a pastry.

 We have an interview with owner Ken Forkish here.